admin

 The Montessori Puzzle Ball

 Among Montessori materials for babies, the Montessori Puzzle Ball is one of the most widely recognised.
-It is sometimes known by other names — clutch ball, gripping ball, Takane ball — but its developmental intention remains the same.
-Its popularity does not come from novelty or trend, but from how closely its structure aligns with
+Sometimes referred to as a clutch ball, gripping ball, or Takane ball, it appears during a stage when babies begin reaching, grasping, and coordinating movement with greater intention.
+Its popularity does not come from novelty or trend, but from

-The Montessori Puzzle Ball – Understanding Its Role in Early Development Read More »
+Montessori Puzzle Ball: Early Grasping and Tactile Development Read More »

 DIY-Montessori-bell-rattle